 What You Should Work On To Be Eligible to Buy A House After A Short Sale

 - Request a copy of your credit report and correct any inaccuracies as early as possible with the credit reporting agencies.
-You may visit annualcreditreport.com to obtain a copy of your credit report from Experian, Equifax, and Transunion.
+You may visit annualcreditreport.com to obtain a free copy of your credit report from Experian, Equifax, and Transunion.

-- To find out your exact waiting period after a short sale, find out when the claim was paid on your prior mortgage after a short sale.
+- To find out your exact waiting period after a short sale, find out when the mortgage insurance claim was paid on your prior mortgage after a short sale.

 - While renting, save as much money as you can for a down payment.